September 19, 020 –

-It’s the beginning of Week 13 for our family, of running sessions, music lessons, daily little kid livestreams (that’s my husband Matt’s gig), and school for our own kid… HERE.
+Our family has been isolating for over half a year now.
+We’ve been running sessions, music lessons, daily little kid livestreams (that’s my husband Matt’s gig), and home/lifeschooling our kid HERE.
 At home.

-At the May 30th Virtual session, Jennifer Feneley admired the little owl on top of our little bookshelf.
+May 30, 2020: At the Virtual session today, flute player Jennifer Feneley admired the little owl on top of our little bookshelf.
 I told her I’d have something special to go along with it for the next session.
 The first three notes of the tune are meant to be kind of owl hoot-like:

-Back when we started Quarantine — when all the gigs were suddenly cancelled.
-And our kid’s school and all the playgrounds shut down.
-And lots of people started getting sick… I wrote this tune:
+From March 2020: I wrote UP IN SMOKE back when we started Quarantine — when all the gigs were suddenly cancelled; when our kid’s school and all the playgrounds shut down; and when lots of people started getting sick.

-Adding a new tune on June 19th– this is The Limerick Lift Off!
+June 19, 2020: Here’s The Limerick Lift Off!
 A few weeks ago, during our Saturday virtual session, our friend Jaylin cheered for Space-X, as it prepared to launch a mission to the International Space Station.
 There was a misunderstanding.
 And some believed that Jaylin was ON the space station himself.
 I mean, Irish tunes DO have the power to transport..

-Adding two more tunes.
-I wrote The Garden Party on June 13th, on the occasion of my first social meet up since Covid-19 isolation!
+June 26, 2020: I wrote The Garden Party on the occasion of my first social meet up since Covid-19 isolation!
 A brief (masked) garden visit with my dear friends Kieran Jordan and Vincent Crotty.

 Hear the TUNE here

-Our friend, master carpenter and fine box player Noel Scott, has been overseeing a renovation of our home.
+June 27, 2020 – I wrote Where is my Tukata for our friend, master carpenter and fine box player Noel Scott, who has been overseeing a renovation of our home.
 The first step (pre-Covid) was to knock down a rotten porch and excavate the area for the new foundation.

 In the course of digging, we unearthed several old bottles.
 Some appear to be over a hundred years old.
 We also found a tiny doll arm.
 Where’s the rest of it?
 We haven’t found it yet…